sebastian-montero/sebastian-montero.github.io/content/about.md

 -->
 ## Hi!
 My name is Sebastian

-I’m an engineer curious about how technology can change our lives for the better.
+I'm an engineer curious about how technology can change our lives for the better.
 Originally from Costa Rica, I spent some time in Madrid before moving to London, where I currently live.
-When I’m not working, building or hacking, I enjoy staying active and diving into creative projects [🛰️](https://knockout-labs.github.io).
+When I'm not working, building or hacking, I enjoy staying active and diving into creative projects.

 I work as a senior machine learning engineer/data scientist building Beamery's [[1]](https://beamery.com/about-us/) deep learning capabilities and recommendation systems.
 During my tenure at Beamery, I have led the research and development of several greenfield projects: